-So, you may consider the following guideline on the most scenic and fascinating medieval Tuscan villages, that shouldn’t be missed from any itinerary in Tuscany!
-These hill towns are all characterized by spectacular scenery, unforgettable vistas, great history and interesting museums, beautiful buildings and great events.
+So, you may consider the following list as a guideline on the most scenic and fascinating medieval Tuscan villages, that shouldn’t be missed from any itinerary in Tuscany!
+These small hill towns are all characterized by spectacular scenery, unforgettable vistas, great history and interesting museums, beautiful buildings and great events.

 Of course, this is just a personal listing of the smaller medieval towns in Tuscany, and there’s no particular order, as all the following Tuscan villages are equally extraordinary and impressive 🙂 And here are some of the most beautiful villages in Italy as well!